99942 Apophis: Planetary Society

 In 2007, the Planetary Society, a California-based space advocacy group, organised a $50,000 competition to design an uncrewed space probe that would 'shadow' Apophis for almost a year, taking measurements that would "determine whether it will impact Earth, thus helping governments decide whether to mount a deflection mission to alter its orbit".
 The society received 37 entries from 20 countries on 6 continents.

 The commercial competition was won by a design called Foresight created by SpaceWorks Engineering.
 SpaceWorks proposed a simple orbiter with only two instruments and a radio beacon at a cost of ~US$140 million, launched aboard a Minotaur IV between 2012 and 2014.
 Pharos, the winning student entry, would be an orbiter with four science instruments that would rendezvous with and track Apophis.
 The spacecraft would have been launched in April or May 2013 aboard a Delta II 7925 rocket, to arrive at the asteroid after a cruise of 233 to 309 days.
 It would have carried four additional BUOI probes that would have impacted the surface of Apophis over the course of two weeks.

 ESA

 Don Quijote

 Apophis is one of two asteroids that were considered by the European Space Agency as the target of its Don Quijote mission concept to study the effects of impacting an asteroid.

 Ramses

-Apophis is the target of the European Space Agency's proposed Ramses (Rapid Apophis Mission for Security and Safety) mission, with a launch in 2026–2028 (Note: Mannocchi et al. give possible launch dates of November–December 2026, April–May 2027, September–November 2027, or March–May 2028, with a launch in 2027 being the preferred option.) and rendezvous with the asteroid in 2029.
+Apophis is the target of the European Space Agency's approved Ramses (Rapid Apophis Mission for Security and Safety) mission, with a launch in April or May 2028 and rendezvous with the asteroid in February 2029.

 Satis

-In parallel with Ramses, ESA is also considering a stand-alone CubeSat misson called Satis.
+In parallel with Ramses, ESA is also considering a stand-alone CubeSat mission called Satis.